-The statistics in this release are based on results from the Active People Survey (APS), an annual household telephone survey administered by Sport England.
+The statistics are based on results from the Active People Survey (APS), an annual household telephone survey administered by Sport England.

-- The prevalence of cycling in England in the year ending mid-October 2012 has not changed significantly compared to the same period for the previous year.
+- the prevalence of cycling in England has not changed significantly compared to the same period for the previous year

 Request for user feedback

-Information on walking and cycling statistics, including the pre-release access list, and related technical documentation can be found here.
+Information on walking and cycling statistics, including the pre-release access list, and related technical documentation are available.

 Data on cycling and walking to work from the 2011 Census are available from the Office for National Statistics (ONS) website